Farinos/crypto-radar/README.md

 # Crypto Radar
-Project built on Coin Gekco API
+Project built on Coin Gecko API with SwiftUI

-# Crypto Radar

 > An app using CoinGecko API to display the top 10 crypto by market cap.
 Also you can navigate through detail section that show general information, market chart and project link.

 ## Table of Contents

 * [Getting Started](#getting-started)